Trump Media teams up with Crypto.com to launch ETFs on Truth.Fi

 President Donald Trump's media company Trump Media & Technology Group said on Monday it is partnering with Crypto.com to launch exchange-traded funds and products through its Truth.Fi brand.

-Shares of Trump Media, which operates social media platform Truth Social, rose more than 3 per cent after the bell.
+Shares of the company, which operates social media platform Truth Social, rose 10.5 per cent after the bell on Monday, but have fallen 38 per cent in the last 12 months.

 The ETFs, which will be available through Crypto.com's broker-dealer Foris Capital, will include digital assets as well as securities with a "Made in America focus" across various industries, according to a statement.